 Find out more

 If you’re a customer, more information on these settings, and everything you need to know to get started with the component, is covered in the branching user guide.
 This is available now on the evergreen Learning Pool Academy, alongside some useful demos where you can see the component in action.

-If you want to get your hands on a free trial of Adapt Builder, get in touch.
+If you want to get your hands on a free trial of Learning Pool Authoring, get in touch.

 Get in touch to discover how we can help